Uzbekistan

 Current Status: Not Adopted

 The Ministry of Finance is responsible for establishing public sector accounting standards.
 It has adopted a Public Financial Management Reform Strategy with a transition period to the international standards envisioned for 2009–2018.
 The Budget System Reform Project, a joint initiative between United Nations Development Project and the Ministry of Finance, and a key part of the reform strategy, aims to bring the National Public Sector Accounting Standards (NPSAS) in line with IPSAS.
 The development of 12 converged NPSAS was announced during roundtable presentations held in 2013–2014.
-It is not clear whether the standards have been adopted.
-According to the Chamber of Auditors of Uzbekistan, the Government remains committed to fully adopting IPSAS by 2022.
+According to the Chamber of Auditors of Uzbekistan, the Government remains committed to fully adopting IPSAS; however, the progress and timeline for convergence of NPSAS is unknown.

 Current Status: Not Adopted

 Both IFAC member organizations in the Republic of Uzbekistan—the Chamber of Auditors (ChAUz) and the National Association of Accountants and Auditors (NAAA Uz)—have established I&D systems for their respective members, as authorized by their bylaws.
-In 2019, the NAAA Uz conducted a partial self-assessment against the requirements of SMO 6, which revealed that the I&D system operated by the association falls short of the SMO 6 requirements.
-In 2019, ChAUz also reported partial compliance, with gaps mainly related to the scope of the system; disciplinary process; sanctions; and rights of representation and appeal.
+In 2019, the NAAA Uz conducted a self-assessment against the requirements of SMO 6, which revealed that its I&D system falls short of the SMO 6 requirements.
+In 2019, ChAUz also reported areas for improvement, with gaps mainly related to the scope of the system; disciplinary process; sanctions; and rights of representation and appeal.

 Current Status: Partially Adopted